-At George Yzaguirre DDS PA, we work hard to ensure that each patient receives the best possible dental care.
+At our office, we work hard to ensure that each patient receives the best possible dental care.
 Although we can give you excellent care in our office, it is also important that you properly care for your smile at home.
 Dr. George Yzaguirre and his knowledgeable team are happy to provide this resource for dental education so you can know how to keep your smile looking and feeling fabulous.
 Below is a list of some of the most frequent questions we are asked.
 If you have additional questions or desire further information, we invite you to contact us today and schedule an appointment with our dentist in Corpus Christi, Texas.

 Which type of toothbrush should I use?

-Picking the “right” brand of toothbrush is not nearly as important and choosing the size of the head and the type of bristles.
+Picking the “right” brand of toothbrush is not nearly as important as choosing the size of the head and the type of bristles.
 The most recommended toothbrush is one with a small head and soft bristles, as these can cause less irritation and gum recession than harder bristles.
 A smaller toothbrush head also allows you to more easily get around each tooth and reach every area of your mouth.

 Is one kind of toothpaste better than another?